 Some individuals react to every petty offense.
 If church discipline was executed for every petty offense, the church would be a miserable place.
 I would not want to attend such a church, nor would I want to associate with someone who was offended by every little imperfect action or word that others committed.
 Such a person has a log or beam in their eye.
 Jesus described this type of person in Matthew 7:3-5,

 Why do you look at the speck that is in your brother’s eye, but do not notice the log that is in your own eye?
 Or how can you say to your brother, ‘Let me take the speck out of your eye,’ and behold, the log is in your own eye?
 You hypocrite, first take the log out of your own eye, and then you will see clearly to take the speck out of your brother’s eye.
-Matt.
-7:3-5 (NASB)
+Matthew 7:3-5 (NASB)

 Someone Offends You